appstormco/Gitbook-Plugin-Image-Wrapper/README.md

+> This is a rework of **theseanstewart/Gitbook-Plugin-Image-Wrapper**, which extends ability to have different class on each page.

-# Gitbook Image Wrapper Plugin
+# Gitbook Custom Image Class Plugin

 This plugin will wrap your images in a div with a class of *image-wrapper*.
 This allows you to add CSS styles to style the way the image is displayed.